SILPH-UK/silph.github.io/readme.md

 - Flag the readme file as exempt from page rebuild (https://www.reddit.com/r/github/comments/6hn3vz/exclude_readme_from_github_pages/ should be what we need?)
 - can updating the images also push a post to discord?
 - How to restore time's up warning at 0, but retain negative time
+  - How to change colour to red on stopwatch-timer
 - button to return to QR codes

 TODO (content)